 To Stay or Not to Stay: The Issue of America in Iraq

 Al-Rudaini said that if Iraq makes such a decision, it will be based on Iraq’s supreme interests and will receive political support.
-He added that even armed groups are considering Iraq’s interests, and when the government decides to extend the international coalition’s mission in Iraq, there will certainly be opponents, but the government’s decision will take precedence.
+He added that even armed groups consider Iraq’s interests, and when the government decides to extend the international coalition’s mission in Iraq, there will certainly be opponents, but the government’s decision will take precedence.

 Share This Article